0danny/AssettoTools/README.md

 # ACD Extractor

 Below is an explanation on how the CreateKey & Decryption functions work.
+Assetto utilizies a simple ROT algorithim for the encryption/decryption.

 ## Helper Functions